Starcounter/Docs/guides/database/relations/README.md

 }
 ```

-In the code above, all instances of the <code>Employee</code> class has a reference (<code>Department</code>) to the department where they are employed, and all instances of the <code>Department</code> class has a collection (<code>Employees</code>) of all employees of that particular department.
-However, within a <code>Department</code> object the collection is not stored internally in any data structure, but instead is represented by an SQL query.
+In the code above, all instances of the `Employee` class has a reference (`Department`) to the department where they are employed, and all instances of the `Department` class has a collection (`Employees`) of all employees of that particular department.
+However, within a `Department` object the collection is not stored internally in any data structure, but instead is represented by an SQL query.

 ## Many-to-many relations